California Recall Threat Puts Pressure On Newsom State Of The State Speech

 While he’s faced criticism throughout the pandemic from some Democratic lawmakers and local officials who felt he wasn’t including them in decision making, in recent weeks Democrats have lined up behind Newsom and offered regular praise for his leadership.

-Even Vermont Sen. Bernie Sanders, who decisively won California’s last two presidential primaries, stepped in Monday.
+Even Vermont Sen. Bernie Sanders, who won California’s 2020 Democratic presidential primary, stepped in Monday.

 “Right-wing Republicans in CA are trying to recall Gavin Newsom for the crime of telling people to wear masks and for listening to scientists during COVID,” he tweeted.
 “We must all unite to oppose the recall in California.”

-Romero said while it’s unlikely Newsom will actually be recalled, even facing an election could harm his political future and be a distraction for Democrats nationally.MORE NEWS: Hazardous Levels Of Chemicals Found At Site Of Proposed Elk Grove Elementary School
+Romero said while it’s unlikely Newsom will actually be recalled, even facing an election could harm his political future and be a distraction for Democrats nationally.MORE NEWS: Third Stimulus Check: Besides $1,400, What Else Does The Economic Relief Package Have For You?

 “Nothing in California happens in a bubble.
 It damages a politician to face a recall election, period,” Romero said.